Welcome to the Society for Tropical Ecology (gtö)

 Our annual conference provides an inter-national platform for the exchange of current scientific ideas and helps promote the establishment of collaborations between members and attending guests.

 The gtö is open to all interested persons.
-The cost of the newsletter and ECOTROPICA is contained in the membership subscription.

 A reduced membership fee is available to students and unemployed persons on production of the appropriate documentation.